tylerneylon/math/self_repl_fns/self_repl_fns.md

 **Theorem 2** $\;$
-*Suppose $x=1.E_3$ and $y=1.F_3$, where both expansions $E$ and $F$ exlude 1 from their range, which we could express as
+*Suppose $x=1.E_3$ and $y=1.F_3$, where both expansions $E$ and $F$ exclude 1 from their range, which we could express as
 $x,y\in 1.\zerotwo^\infty_3$.
 Then*

 $$\tail(x) = \tail(y) \quad\Rightarrow\quad f(x) = f(y).$$